 Access to PressReader is also available using the app for mobile devices.
 For more information, read our Quick Start guide.

 PressReader provides you with access to the latest issue of 7000 newspaper and magazine titles from 100 countries in 60 languages.
 All publications include full text and images and look exactly the same as the printed version.
 You can also search in back issues from the last two months (depending on the title), read instant translations of articles or listen whilst articles are read to you.
-Includes The West Australian, Perth Sunday Times, Guardian Australia, The Saturday Paper, TechLife Australia, The Straits Times, The Guardian (UK), The Scotsman and many more.
+Includes Guardian Australia, The Saturday Paper, TechLife Australia, The Straits Times, The Guardian (UK), The Scotsman and many more.
 Note that due to publisher restrictions, a small number of the titles are not available when accessing PressReader on a mobile device.
 From NewspaperDirect.

 Quick start guide for PressReader

 The West Australian and Perth Sunday Times newspapers - Archive Digital Editions *

-Read any issue of The West from today's edition back to July 2004 in "true to print" digital format - an exact copy of the printed version.
+Read any issue of The West from yesterday's edition back to July 2004 in "true to print" digital format - an exact copy of the printed version.
 You can browse through each page or search the entire archive for particular keywords in articles, pictures, advertisements and classifieds.
 Ideal for researching a topic or even tracking down a birth, marriage or death notice.

 All back issues of the Perth Sunday Times newspaper are included in the digital archive as from Sunday 20 November 2016 onwards.

-Hard copies of Cosmos magazine are available for loan at City of Melville Libraries, and the digital edition of Cosmos (with previous issues from the last three years) will continue to be available through RBdigital magazines.
+Hard copies of Cosmos magazine are available for loan at City of Melville Libraries, and the current digital print replica edition of Cosmos (with previous issues from the last three years) will continue to be available through Overdrive magazines.
 You may also view the latest issue in PressReader.